-Previous corporate plans, including for the ACC and CrimTrac, are below.
+Previous corporate plans, included for the former Australian Crime Commission and CrimTrac agencies:

 Statement of integrity in business practice and procurement

 The statement of integrity in business practice and procurement articulates the core values, mutual obligations and ethical standards we expected of our agency staff as well as clients, stakeholders, contractors and service providers dealing with our agency.

 Complying with this statement is fundamental to maintaining a transparent, fair and honest business relationship.
-All ACIC staff, clients, stakeholders, contractors and service providers are expected to comply with this statement while providing services for or interacting and undertaking business with the agency.
+All ACIC staff, clients, stakeholders, contractors and service providers are expected to comply with this statement while providing services for or interacting and doing business with our agency.